thatShashankGuy/parisar/README.md

 # Welcome to _parisar_
+***DUE TO INACTIVITY I AM ONLY MAINTAINING KENDRA (MAIN SITE).***
+- *Source code for Daftar , Daftarkhanan and Vartalaap is still available but will not be updated further*
+- *Vartalaap/Daftaar and Daftaarkhana is now defunct*
 ### What is _parisar_?

   My one true repository hosting `Web UI + Backend Code + AWS infra configuration` for all my project showcases , announcements , podcast and portfolio.